A4OpS/mlops-tinystories/reports/README.md

 >
 > Answer:

 We have x seperate files for our CI.
 The first one we included was ruff for every merge to main branch.
 To avoid introducing bugs into the main branch we also included the test should be passed before a merge to main.

-SOMETING WITH DOCKER?
+Tried to do continues integration of docker containers using github actions and mangaed to write a DockerBuild.yaml file that integrate with github action to automatically build a docker image and push it to a dockerhub that can be accused thug:
+`docker pull andreasraaskovdtu/mlops-tinystories:6a9208c034d2188ff4d0a6157efef563e7805a73`

+Unfortunately the free compute at Github could not handle the CUDA container because lag of space.

+Did we set it up in google cloud instead?

 ## Running code and tracking experiments